millidavitti/donald_abua_v2/README.md

 ## Work Experience

-### Software Engineer (Intern)
+### Frontend Engineer (React)

-Oluadepe Farms (Jan 2023 - Present)
+Flexisaf (May 2022 - Dec 2022)

-- Developed and maintained web applications using React and Next.js.
+- Assisted in the development and maintenance of web applications using React and Next.js.
 - Utilized Git for version control and collaborated with team members using CI/CD pipelines.
 - Implemented responsive and accessible designs using HTML and CSS.
 - Ensured the quality of the code by adhering to coding standards and attention to details.

-### Junior Software Engineer (Intern)
+### Software Engineer (Intern)

-Flexisaf (May 2022 - Dec 2022)
+Oluadepe Farms (August 2021 - October 2022)

-- Assisted in the development and maintenance of web applications using React and Next.js.
+- Developed and maintained web applications using React and Next.js.
 - Utilized Git for version control and collaborated with team members using CI/CD pipelines.
 - Implemented responsive and accessible designs using HTML and CSS.
 - Ensured the quality of the code by adhering to coding standards and attention to details.